 What Is Equine Influenza?

-Horses catch equine influenza from other horses, and it’s extremely common in horses 2–3 years of age.
-Racetracks are hotspots for the disease because the horses come from all over, and many of them might be sick without showing any symptoms.
-Coughing, sneezing, and even breathing are all it takes to infect the other horses.
+Horses catch equine influenza from other horses, and it’s extremely common in horses 1–5 years of age.
+Racetracks are hotspots for the disease because the horses come from all over to a common area.

 What Is the Best Treatment for Equine Influenza?

-Unfortunately, there is currently no treatment for equine influenza, and the best way to protect your horse is to get it vaccinated.
-Vaccinations make it less likely that your horse will catch it, and even if it does, it will likely suffer much milder symptoms, and recovery will be faster.
-The vaccine wears off quickly, and you will need to get a booster every six months to keep your horse healthy, especially if you visit the track or allow your horse around others that visit the track.
+Unfortunately, there is currently no treatment for equine influenza, and the best way to protect your horse is to get them vaccinated.
+Vaccinations make it less likely that your horse will catch the virus, and recovery will be faster if they do get exposed to the virus.

 - What is Equine Strangles?
 Diagnosis, Treatment & Prevention